Short Inca Trail 2 Days — Sun Gate to Machu Picchu

 • Sun Gate ceremonial arrival seekers

-• Physically-fit travelers with tight schedule
+• Physically fit travelers with a tight schedule

 • Cultural enthusiasts wanting Chachabamba + Wiñaywayna